Grafana #

 • channels — Arrow table loaded from <data_dir>/channels/*.arrow

-Grafana queries these four tables (or three logical sources — the runs view rolls up measurements) over the wire.
+Grafana queries these views over the wire.
 Parquet views are lazy and pick up new files between queries; Arrow tables refresh every 30 seconds by default (--refresh-seconds overrides).

 CLI commands #